foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 If PDF documentation is not needed, pass option `--no-pdf` to build-all.sh to disable its build, then mactex is not required.

+> NB!
+Linux/uClibc toolchain built on macOS has different uClibc configuration
+> then the one built on Linux hosts - **local support is disabled**.
+The reason
+> is that when locale support is enabled, uClibc makefiles will build an
+> application called `genlocale` that will run on host system, but on macOS
+> this application fails to build, therefore support for locales is disabled
+> when Linux/uClibc toolchain is built on macOS.

 Getting sources
 ---------------